verquest/verquest/README.md

 #### Component types

 - `field`: Represents a scalar value (string, integer, boolean, etc.).
+- `enum`: Represents a property with a limited set of values (enumeration).
 - `object`: Represents a JSON object with properties.
 - `array`: Represents a JSON array with scalar items.
 - `collection`: Represents a array of objects defined manually or by a reference to another request.